 With the rising of the cost of living in Melbourne, more and more people in Melbourne are choosing to live—and move—more sustainably, and it’s easy to see why.
 Donating clothes you no longer need is a simple step that makes a real impact.
 Instead of adding to landfill, you’re giving your items a second life and helping someone else in the process.

 It’s a small move with big results—and one we always encourage our customers to consider when decluttering before a move.
+And if you’re moving from interstate, it’s worth noting that similar services exist in other cities—so if you’re relocating west, here’s where to donate clothes in Perth to make a positive local impact.

 Recycling Clothing for Sustainability